Overview

 Prerequisite(s): HOTE30

-This course examines the trends associated with various structures and segments within community tourism development.
+In this course, students examine the trends associated with various structures and segments within community tourism development.
 The planning, management, marketing, partnerships, sustainability of community tourism development initiatives are explored.
 Local, regional, provincial, national, and international tourism development organizations are contrasted and evaluated through current market trends and research.
 Students acquire the tools to develop and assess Destination Marketing Organizations (DMOs).

 Prerequisite(s): HOTE13 + HOTE30